AgenceBaltazare/vkrz/wp-content/plugins/acf-extended/readme.txt

 * The function `acf_form_head()` is not needed anymore
 * Manual Import & Export is available in the ACF > Tools page

+== WPML & Polylang Multilangual  ==

+Advanced Custom Fields comes with a WPML compatibility module for Fields, Field Groups & Options Page ID.
+However, it will only take care of Options Pages with the default `options` post id.
+When WPML is enabled, ACF will translate the post id to `options_{lang}`. ie: `options_en`.

+ACF Extended adds a new layer of compatibility for both WPML & Polylang.
+Options Pages post ids and all ACF Extended Modules (Dynamic Post Type, Taxonomy, Options Pages, Block Type) are now compatible.

+= WPML =
+Options Pages with custom post id are automatically translated. ie: `my-theme` will become `my-theme_en` when switching language.
+If an Options Page was manually registered with a custom post id including a language code at the end, then the post id won't be translated.

+Dynamic Post Type, Taxonomy, Options Pages & Block Type items are automatically registered as WPML string, and can be translated using the WPML String Translation module.

+= Polylang =
+Options Pages with custom post id are automatically translated. ie: `my-theme` will become `my-theme_en_US` when switching language.
+If an Options Page was manually registered with a custom post id including a language code at the end, then the post id won't be translated.
+The module is also compatible with the [ACF Options for Polylang](https://wordpress.org/plugins/acf-options-for-polylang/) plugin.

+Dynamic Post Type, Taxonomy, Options Pages & Block Type items are automatically registered as Polylang strings, and can be translated using the Polylang String Translation module.

-= ACF: Single Meta Save (Beta) =
+== ACF: Single Meta Save (Beta) ==

-Compress all fields values from the current post, term or user into one single meta data.
+Compress all fields values from the current post, term, user or options into one single meta data.
 This process lighten the database load as values are saved and read from one single row.
 Once activated and after saving a post/term/user in the administration, all old meta data will be removed and packed together in a meta called `acf`.

-To monitor the process, it is possible to enable the "ACF Extended: Dev Mode" which will display all WP & ACF meta data on every Posts, Terms & Users.
+To monitor the process, it is possible to enable the "ACF Extended: Dev Mode" which will display all WP & ACF meta data on every Posts, Terms, Users & Options.

 This feature also enables a new setting available in every fields: "Save as individual meta".
 If this setting is turned ON on a specific field, then the value will be saved individually. `WP Queries` and `Meta Queries` can be used just like before.